 A vital lifeline into the heart of Thai civilisation, the Chao Phraya River churns steadily through Bangkok.
-Glittering chedis, crumbling shacks and glossy highrises lean over its dark water dotted by countless boats filled with goods, commuters and travellers.
+Glittering chedis, crumbling shacks and gaudy skyscrapers lean over its murky water dotted by countless boats filled with goods, commuters and travellers.
 You haven’t really been to Bangkok until you’ve been out on the Chao Phraya.

 You could say that the story of Thailand follows the path of the Chao Phraya.
-Collecting water from tributaries like the Nan, Ping and Pa Sok rivers, this great mae nam (Thai for “river,” literally: “mother water”) slices through Central Thailand, irrigating one of the world’s most productive rice basins along its 372-kilometre course.
-The term chao phraya translates literally as something like “grand duke,” but “River of Kings” is the commonly used English moniker.
+Collecting water from tributaries like the Nan, Ping and Pa Sok rivers, this great mae nam slices through Central Thailand, irrigating one of the world’s most productive rice basins along its 372-kilometre course.
+The term chao phraya translates roughly as "grand duke," but "River of Kings" is the commonly used English moniker.

 Centuries ago, the north-to-south flowing Chao Phraya took a long loop west before cutting back south on its way to the Gulf.
 A canal was dug in the 1500s to bypass this sidetrack and shorten the voyage to Ayutthaya.
 Over time, most of the water diverted into this canal, defining the river’s current course through Bangkok.
 Greatly reduced in width, the old western loop is now the Bangkok Noi and Bangkok Yai canals, still important waterways in Thonburi and two of the countless khlong that weave in and out of the Chao Phraya.